 This critical thinking seminar will study the contributions women have made to the field of human knowledge and art by composing and performing music.
 We will consider the genesis and creation of a work, the historical/political climate in which it was created, the personal story of the composer or performing artist at the center of the work and its influence on society; all facets of a critical understanding at the center of an informed reading or performance.
-This course also satisfies the LO 2 Women's Voices and Critical Thinking Seminar requirements.
+This course also satisfies the LO2 Critical Thinking Seminar and a Women's Voices.